-About five-thousand years ago, a man set down a clay tablet, took up a stylus and began to carve.
-He was about to sell some oxen, and this needed to be documented.
+About five thousand years ago, a man set down a clay tablet, took up a stylus & began to carve.
+He was about to sell some oxen, & this needed to be documented.

-Piercing the surface of the clay with a pointed blade, he slowly and methodically penned a -series of intricate symbols in an ancient script known as Sumerian Cuneiform.
+Piercing the surface of the clay with a pointed blade, he slowly & methodically penned a -series of intricate symbols in an ancient script known as Sumerian Cuneiform.
 When he was finished, he leaned back to survey his handiwork.
-Each jagged incision and shallow groove told the story behind his sale: his name, the recipient’s name, and the cost of the oxen.
+Each jagged incision & shallow groove told the story behind his sale: his name, the recipient’s name, & the cost of the oxen.
 Three separate lines indicated how many oxen were changing hands: “5 fattened oxen, 25 fattened oxen, 5 oxen”.
 He even went as far as including the reason for the purchase: “oxen for use in rituals”.
 This was proof of the exchange of goods between two parties.
-This was one of the world’s first ever invoices.
+This was one of the world’s first-ever invoices.

-Those objects were used as tokens, and were tucked into small clay purses called bulla, which were engraved with symbols and tallies to indicate the amount of goods being purchased; five strokes for five sheep, for example.
+Those objects were used as tokens, & were tucked into small clay purses called bulla, which were engraved with symbols & tallies to indicate the number of goods being purchased; five strokes for five sheep, for example.
 In other words, ancient purchase orders.

-Let’s imagine that the author of our clay invoice and the gatekeepers of those clay tokens were here today – that we could transport them from their ancient settlements into 2021, clay purses and all.
-There isn’t a great deal they would understand about our modern world – and they certainly wouldn’t be able to procure a fresh cobbler in exchange for a handful of clay figurines.
+Let’s imagine that the author of our clay invoice & the gatekeepers of those clay tokens were here today – that we could transport them from their ancient settlements into 2021, clay purses & all.
+There isn’t a great deal they would understand about our modern world – & they certainly wouldn’t be able to procure a fresh cobbler in exchange for a handful of clay figurines.
 But there are a few cornerstones of life today that they might just be able to wrap their heads around.

-They could understand our need for agriculture and industry, and the hierarchical structure of our society.
-They could understand the importance of quality time with our families and friends, and of real and meaningful human connections.
+They could understand our need for agriculture & industry, & the hierarchical structure of our society.
+They could understand the importance of quality time with our families & friends, & of real & meaningful human connections.
 They could understand the importance of Compleat.

-Their accounting methods might be unfamiliar and antiquated, but our ancient counterparts were only doing exactly what we’re doing today; buying and selling, recording their purchases, keeping their accounts in order, and safeguarding their livelihoods.
+Their accounting methods might be unfamiliar & antiquated, but our ancient counterparts were only doing exactly what we’re doing today; buying & selling, recording their purchases, keeping their accounts in order, & safeguarding their livelihoods.
 Some things never change.
-And that includes the human need for Compleat.
+That includes the human need for Compleat.
 Because that need, it turns out, is written in our ancient history.